Lakelands (02) 4953 7111 Book Now

 JOHN WARING

-John is a clinical psychologist with over 30 years experience working directly with children, teenagers and their families.
+John is a Clinical Psychologist with over 30 years experience working directly with children, teenagers and their families.
 John is a clinical masters graduate of the University of Newcastle.
 In his early career he worked in the area of paediatric developmental disabilities and child protection before opening his private practice in 1997.

 John has a particular passion for assisting children of all ages to improve their mental health and strengthen their family relationships.
 He is very experienced in helping parents manage difficult behaviours that are often present in a range of childhood disorders but sometimes simply present in children as a response to life or developmental changes.

-John also enjoys assisting parents to make child focussed decisions around custody and contact when they are experiencing separation and divorce.
+John also enjoys assisting parents to make child-focussed decisions around custody and contact when they are experiencing separation and divorce.

 DR NATALIE SMITH